Mrtenz/yakgs/README.md

 ## Features

 * Automatically craft items.
+* Set a minimum number of items required to craft something.
 * Automatically shatter time crystals and trade the unobtainium or craft eludium.
 * Automatically send hunters.
 * Automatically praise the sun.